microsoft/BotBuilder-RealTimeMediaCalling/README.md

 The Real-Time Media Platform for Bots works with the Skype Calling Cloud to take care of call setup and media session establishment, enabling the bot to engage in a voice and (optionally) video conversation with a Skype caller.
 The platform provides a simple "socket"-like API for the bot to send and receive media, and handles the real-time encoding and decoding of media, using codecs such as SILK for audio and H.264 for video.

+**Currently Real-Time Media Platform only supports P2P bots.
+Conferencing scenarios are not supported**

 ## Developer resources

 ### SDKs